alphagov/search-api/doc/how-search-works.md

 the query, construct an Elasticsearch query, and then retrieve documents from Elasticsearch.

+Search API provides a simplified API so that other applications in the GOV.UK stack don't need to know how to construct Elasticsearch queries.

 ## Relevancy

-If a search query requests that search results be ordered by relevance to the query, Search API will attempt to order the search results in the most relevant way possible.

-See the [relevancy documentation](doc/relevancy.md) to learn more about how Search API determines how relevant a document is to a query.
+See the [relevancy documentation](relevancy.md) to learn more about how Search API determines how relevant a document is to a query.

 ### Reranking